MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Supporting Non-linear Version Control

 All possible pipelines can be obtained by enumerating all paths from the root to the leaves.
 The set of all the enumerated pipelines is termed as \emph{pre-merge pipeline candidates}, and is denoted as $\mathcal{P}_{candidate}$.
 The merged result can be defined by:

 where $score(p)$ denotes the metric score that measures the performance of a pipeline.
 The form of the score function is dependent on the performance metrics used by the pipeline.
 For example, we can use $score = \frac{1}{MSE}$ as a score function for a pipeline whose performance metric is the mean squared error (MSE).

-For real-world applications, there are different metrics to evaluate an ML pipeline, e.g., precision, recall, F1-score, AUC score and MSE for model performance, execution time, storage consumption, etc. \system{} generates different optimal pipeline solutions for different metrics so that users could select the most suitable one based on their preference.
-Alternatively, users may combine multiple metrics into a single one, e.g., precision and recall can be combined as F1-score that is used as a single metric.
+If there are different metrics for evaluation, \system{} generates different optimal pipeline solutions for different metrics so that users could select the most suitable one based on their preference.